Oliver-makes-code/Rekindle/spec/Trait.md

 ```

 Classes and enums can implement traits,
-and external code can implement traits on foreign classes.
+and external code can implement traits on foreign classes,
 and foreign traits on their classes.

 ```